sakai-mirror/assignment2/docs/tii-estimate.rst

    from the ContentReviewService to get the scores.
 If this turns out to be too slow in the future, we could mirror/cache them here or somewhere else.

+   We will need to add a similar column to A2_ASSIGNMENT_SUBMISSION_VERSION_T as well if we ever decide that we should allow the text to be sumbitted as well.

    The following model additions are shown in the following ER sketch. |asnn2erd|

 #.
+Model: Adjust hbm files and dao objects for updated ER above.
+   Estimate: 8 hours

+#.
 Logic: Create an External Logic service for TII.
 This will have operations such
    as whether TII is available and installed etc. For now that method(s) can be a poke through to a sakai.property.
 In the future, when it needs to take into account licensing for multiple campuses etc, more logic can be added.
+   Estimate: 4 hours

 #.
+Logic: Determine contact instructor for each course
+   This will just be a utility function that picks the first instructor from the Sakai course to use as the main contact.
+This may use the section.role.instructor, or the Site Contact from the Site Properties.
+   Estimate: 4 hours

+#.
 Logic: Assignment2 ID to TII Assignment ID Mapping
    We need to write a bit of utility code to translate back and forth between these two.
 Turn It In is one of those systems where the human readable title has to be unique for all assignments within in a single site.
+   Estimate: 4 hours

 #.
 Logic: Assignment2 CRUD Logic changes
    First, we need to check and make sure TII is available using our ExternalTIILogic.

    To start out here, I am going to assume that folks will not be logging into the actual www.turnitin.com user interface.
+   Estimate: 18 Hours

 #.
 Logic: Error Checking and Syncing of TII
    It seems fairly likely that instructors and students will actually be able